BraveHeart-tex/Forkify-Recipe-App/README.md

 Technologies Used: HTML5, CSS3 and SASS, Modern Javascript (modules, ES6+ features, Model-View-Controller)

 Feel free to check out the live demo here: https://bora-forkify.netlify.app/

-Credit to Jonas Schmedtmann for the creation of this project: https://github.com/jonasschmedtmann